khonsulabs/pixaxe/README.md

-# Pxli
+# Pixaxe

-*Pxli* is an indexed pixel editor.
+Pixaxe is an indexed pixel editor.
 It aims to be a scriptable, easy-to-use palette-based pixel art editor.

 Right now, it's an experiment.